Skip to main content

 What is Lino Printing?

-Linocut, also known as lino printing is a form of relief printmaking where you carve a design into a linoleum block.
-Ink is applied to the raised areas, and the block is then pressed onto paper to print the design.
+Linocut, also known as Lino Printing is a form of Relief Printmaking where you carve a design into a Linoleum Block.
+Lino Printing Ink is applied to the raised areas, and the Lino Block is then pressed onto paper to print the design.

 Monsters From The ID – Linocut on Zerkall Paper